mel-project/docs.earendil.network/en/getting-started/quick-start.md

 earendil daemon --config relay-cfg.yaml
 ```

-3. While the `earendil` daemon is running, obtain your relay's contact information for clients with the control command `my-routes`:
+3. While the `earendil` daemon is running, obtain your relay's contact information for other nodes to connect with you as a neighbor with the control command `my-routes`:

 ```shell-session
 earendil control my-routes